bisforboman/exjobb/Presentation/midterm.md

 *Is there any point for me to dive further into this?*

 #### Formulation of the problem

-This part was more time-consuming than expected, *is this useful to mention?*

 To help formulating the problem I approached the problem from another angle, perhaps not the best one but it helped me atleast.
 I started by formulating a simple dummy example, to understand how a decision could be used in a context.
 This would help me come up with different usages for the decisions.
 So the variations of systems that I came up with were: